kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_3.md

 25. What is the best method to make your ansible YAML files reusable? roles
-26. What is ansible vault and ansible tower? to protect data we use ansibel-valut, to run a playbook at particular time we use ansible tower
+26. What is ansible vault and ansible tower? to protect data we use ansibel-valut to run a playbook at particular time we use ansible tower
 27. Lets say I have playbook need to be run with Root user how would you do this?
   become: yes
 28. Difference between copy and fetch module?